victorarias/victorarias.github.com/_posts/2013-08-10-quacking-the-duck.md

 <!-- more -->

+*Edit: I realized that I should have made myself clear that dynamic languages aren't silver bullets and can be dangerous.
+Because of that I appended a new section in this post to talk about it.*

 <img alt="duck typing" style="float:right; margin: 20px 0 5px 15px;" src="/images/duck_typing.jpg"/>

 I know Ruby is a "duck type language" since I first read about it, but my background with statically compiled languages prevented me to really understand what duck typing really mean - at least in Ruby.
 The theory is very simple: if you're designing a method that is expecting a parameter Duck to then send it a message called "quack", any kind of object that respond to "quack" could be passed to it - the type of the parameter isn't important.
 The obvious conclusion is that if you create the class Dog that implements the method "quack" (a very odd dog), it's perfectly acceptable to pass an instance of Dog to the previous method.
 It's cool and etc., but it doesn't really makes a big difference, right?
 At least it was what I thought for a considerably period of time :-(